Coronavirus not registered in medical workers for 24 hours in Kyrgyzstan

-No cases of coronavirus infection have been registered among medical workers in the last 24 hours in Kyrgyzstan.
+No cases of coronavirus infection have been registered among medical workers for the last 24 hours in Kyrgyzstan.
 Deputy Minister of Health Nurbolot Usenbaev announced at a briefing.

-During the day, 4 health workers were discharged from hospitals after recovery, and 9 more — from home isolation.
+During the day, one health worker was discharged from hospital after recovery, and 9 more — from home isolation.

 Recall, the Ministry of Health of Kyrgyzstan has combined statistics after the WHO assigned the code U07.1 to the laboratory-confirmed coronavirus in the international classification of diseases, and the code U07.2 — to community-acquired pneumonia, and it is considered as manifestation of the virus.